lgorissen/k4d/lab 10/README.md

-# 10. Replication Sets
+# 10. ReplicaSets

 ReplicationControllers are deprecated.
 It is good to know them, as you will encounter them in 'older' Kubernetes systems.
-However, whenever you have the choice, you should use Replication Sets or Deployments.
+However, whenever you have the choice, you should use ReplicaSets or Deployments.

-**Replication Sets vs Replication Controllers**
+**ReplicaSets vs Replication Controllers**

-Replication Sets and Replication Controllers are different in 2 areas:
+ReplicaSets and Replication Controllers are different in 2 areas:

 1. **Label selectors:** the Kubernetes documentation learns us that 'ReplicaSet supports the new set-based selector requirements as described in the labels user guide whereas a Replication Controller only supports equality-based selector requirements'
 2. **Deployments:** the Replication Controller supports the kubectl 'rolling-update' command for updating to new Pod version.
-In case of the Replication Set however, updates are done using the combination of the Kubernetes Deployment and the Replication Set
+In case of the ReplicaSet however, updates are done using the combination of the Kubernetes Deployment and the ReplicaSet

 For deployment and updates, there will be separate labs.
-In this lab, we'll focus on the Replication Set.
+In this lab, we'll focus on the ReplicaSet.
 There, you will also learn that ' Deployments are the way to go'!

-**Replication Sets and set-based Label Selectors**
+**ReplicaSets and set-based Label Selectors**

 The Replication Controller supports Label Selectors with requirements of the type 'equality-based'.
 With these 'equality-based' requirements, matching is done based on Label keys and values, and matching objects must satify ALL of the specified Label constraints.
 Three operators are supported: '=', '==' and '!='.
 Ahum, well ... that's only 2 different operators!

-The Replication Set on the other hand supports Label Selectors with requirements of the type 'set-based'.
+The ReplicaSet on the other hand supports Label Selectors with requirements of the type 'set-based'.
 With these 'set-based' requirements, matching is done by 'filtering keys according to a set of values'.
 Three operators are supported: 'in', 'notin' and 'exists'.
 For example:

 | selector                        | selects resources with |
 |---------------------------------|--------------------------|